-USPS finds ‘no evidence’ of mail ballot fraud in case cited by top Republicans
+Postal Service finds no evidence of mail ballot fraud in Pa. case cited by top Republicans

-Sen. Lindsey O. Graham (R-S.C.) cited Hopkins’ claims in a letter to the U.S. Justice Department in November calling for a federal investigation into election results in Pennsylvania, where President Biden beat then-president Donald Trump by more than 81,000 votes, and Democratic candidates outperformed GOP challengers in votes submitted by mail.
+Sen. Lindsey O. Graham (R-S.C.) cited Hopkins’s claim in a letter to the Justice Department in November calling for a federal investigation into election results in Pennsylvania, where Joe Biden beat President Donald Trump by more than 81,000 votes, and Democratic candidates outperformed GOP challengers in votes submitted by mail.

-Graham and scores of other congressional Republicans refused to accept the outcome of the election for weeks, even after states audited and certified election results.
+Graham and many other congressional Republicans refused to accept the outcome of the election for weeks, even after states audited and certified results.

 Then-Attorney General William P. Barr subsequently authorized federal prosecutors to open investigations into credible allegations of voting irregularities and fraud before results were certified, a reversal of long-standing Justice Department policy.